Index Selection & Breeding Objective

 Hazeldean's Breeding Objective

-Since 2013 we have moved from the 7%+ index to the straight 7% index to redistribute the selection pressure from staple strength to increasing wool cut, lowering micron with a slight boost to live weight.
+Hazeldean utilises the 7% index and the 7/15 index to redistribute the selection pressure from staple strength to increasing wool cut, lowering micron with a slight boost to live weight.
 Staple strength is not forgotten but is maintained to slightly improved.

 Why is Hazeldean not using one of the standard MERINOSELECT indexes?